 Use an Estate Agent

-This one is a bit more tricky as the estate agents will value your property to be put on the market.
+This one is a bit more tricky as the local estate agents will give you the value of the property to be put on the market.
 This will not be a mortgage valuation and is likely to be inflated.
-It is worth noting that your local Estate agent is not likely to want to value your property for remortgaging purposes.
+It is worth noting that your local Estate agent is not likely to want to give free valuations so you can have a value of the property for remortgaging purposes.

 Take an educated guess